exebook/elfu/README.md

 Elfu is highly experimental symbolic language.
 UNICODE contains thousands and thousands of symbols, why not use them?

 - Elfu stands for elvish functional language or elvish numeric gongfu.
-- Elfu in elvish is pronounced *hosti lammen*, or *computing language*.
+- Elfu in elvish is called *hosti lammen*, or *computing language*.
-- Elfu is Javascript compatible, you can just use Javascript in Elfu file.
+- Elfu is Javascript compatible, you mix Javascript and Elfu in Elfu file.
 - Elfu file extension is **.yy** *(this is elvish)*
 - Elfu is written in Javascript itself.
 - To type symbols we use TAB completion feature of the editor.